What is tobacco point of sale?

 Why is this important?

 - Research shows that tobacco marketing increases youth tobacco use and impedes current users’ attempts to quit.

 - Point of Sale strategies have been developed and put into place to enhance state and local tobacco control efforts in places all around the United States.
 However, Pennsylvania has no current strategies in place.

 - These strategies include targeting tobacco sales in the retail environment through licensing, regulatory, and legislative approaches, such as restricting where and by whom tobacco products may be sold.

 The American Lung Association of Pennsylvania, the Pennsylvania Alliance to Control Tobacco (PACT) and the Tobacco Resistance Unit (TRU) partnered to implement a point of sale pilot in the city of Scranton.
 TRU youth from Dunmore High School were trained and were able to assess 81 tobacco retail establishments within the city.
 The data they collected was evaluated and compiled into an assessment report; some of the notable findings include that less than one sixth of retailers display a graphic health warning sign or Quitline sign, retailers directly target youth by locating tobacco near toys, candy, gum and by advertising at the child’s eye level, and cigarillos were marketed towards youth through lower price points and candy-like flavors.
-Community outreach and advocacy efforts are still underway.
+These data are currently being used to elicit local policy change to limit the number of tobacco retailers within close proximity to schools.